d-woosley/pymeta/README.md

 Once downloaded, metadata is extracted from these files using Phil Harvey's [exiftool](https://sno.phy.queensu.ca/~phil/exiftool/) and added to a ```.csv``` report.
 Alternatively, Pymeta can be pointed at a directory to extract metadata from files manually downloaded using the ```-dir``` command line argument.
 See the [Usage](#Usage), or [All Options](#All-Options) section for more information.

+> **Note:** Due to Google's increasingly aggressive anti-bot measures, web scraping may yield limited results.
+For improved reliability and more consistent results, consider using the Google Custom Search API with the `--api-key` and `--search-engine-id` flags.

 #### Why?
 Metadata is a common place for penetration testers and red teamers to find: domains, user accounts, naming conventions, software/version numbers, and more!